ModITthhs/THHSModIT/README.md

 ### Code

-We like to focus on Java and Python in ModIT, and do fun and creative projects with For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+We like to focus on Java and Python in ModIT, and do fun and creative projects with those languages.
+We help guide you in learning the languages, and once you have an understanding, we help you put those skills to use by writing useful programs for everyday.

+### CAD

+CAD stands for Computer Aided Design.
+We use OnShape to design objects in 3D models and have fun doing it.
+Its like drawing in 3D!

-### Jekyll Themes
+### Data Analysis

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ModITthhs/THHSModIT/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+We use a program called R to help organize and analyze data!
+Its a useful program to know how to navigate for future jobs, especially in science research or for corporate data analysis.
+We can teach you to create graphs and interpret results using the R program.